mui/material-ui/docs/pages/blog/mui-x-v7.md

 - [Cell selection](https://mui.com/x/react-data-grid/cell-selection/) [<span class="plan-premium"></span>](/x/introduction/licensing/#premium-plan 'Premium plan')
 - [Clipboard paste](https://mui.com/x/react-data-grid/clipboard/#clipboard-paste) [<span class="plan-premium"></span>](/x/introduction/licensing/#premium-plan 'Premium plan')

 ## Tree View

-Since the promotion from the lab's package to MUI X, our primary focus has been improving its developer experience.
+Since the promotion from the lab's package to MUI X, the primary focus has been on improving the component's developer experience.
-This includes efforts aimed to simplify the component usage, implement new customization APIs, and provide clearer documentation and illustrative examples, making them more informative and user-friendly.
+This includes efforts aimed to simplify its usage, implement new customization APIs, and provide clearer documentation and illustrative examples, making them more informative and user-friendly.

 A significant addition is the time-saving alternative to the traditional JSX architecture, the RichTreeView.